Lesson 2 - Conditional, Functions, User-input and Errors

 ----> 3 total = total + number

-4 print('The count is:', count)
+4 print('The total is:', total)

 NameError: name 'total' is not defined